jessstringham/blog/2019-07-12-interactive-systems.md

 One of the [systems modeling]({% post_url 2019-07-01-systems-modeling-from-scratch %}) examples
 was a system with a renewable resource.
 Holding everything else in the system, one function, `yield_per_unit_capital_given_resource`, could determine whether the resource stayed stable, oscillated, or dies out.
-Adjust the slider to see different
+Adjust the slider to see the effect.

 <div id="graph"></div>